GeoscienceAustralia/ptha/ptha_access/README.md

 ![plot of chunk raster_eventXXX](figure/raster_eventXXX-1.png)

-The function `get_initial_condition_for_event` used above will download the required data from the web and save it in the folder `SOURCE_ZONES/puysegur/EQ_SOURCE/Unit_source_data/puysegur`.
-Subsequently, the function will check whether the required files exist in that folder, and only download those that it needs.
+The function `get_initial_condition_for_event` used above will download the unit-source tsunami deformations included in the event and save them in the folder `SOURCE_ZONES/puysegur/EQ_SOURCE/Unit_source_data/puysegur`.
+Then it will sum them, scaled by the unit-source slip, to produce the initial condition.
+Next time you call the function, it will check whether the required files exist in the local folder, and only download those that it needs.
 However, you can force the function to download the files (and overwrite any existing ones) by adding the argument `force_file_download=TRUE` (by default the latter is `FALSE`).
-This is useful if the NCI analysis has been updated.
+This is useful if the NCI analysis has been updated, or if you suspect your files have been corrupted somehow (although we have not seen that).

 ```r
 # Get the initial condition as a geo-referenced raster, forcing download of